How to track Affiliate Sales in Google Analytics

 Yes, it is possible to track affiliate sale conversions in Google Analytics!

-While many blogs, tracking softwares, data aggregators, networks, agencies or publishers still falsely state that it is not possible to track or integrate affiliate sale conversion (or lead) data in Google Analytics, it is possible and we will help you to accomplish that so that you will be able to track your entire affiliate marketing performance within Google Analytics, which will make Google Analytics the ultimate affiliate tracking software for you.
+While many blogs, tracking software, data aggregators, networks, agencies or publishers still falsely state that it is not possible to track or integrate affiliate sale conversion (or lead) data in Google Analytics, it is possible and we will help you to accomplish that so that you will be able to track your entire affiliate marketing performance within Google Analytics, which will make Google Analytics the ultimate affiliate tracking software for you.

 The misconception comes because the conversions are generated externally and it is required to trace the conversions back to their original sessions and many publishers or tracking tools do not know how to do so.